Stew Smith's Fitness Articles

 Run 1:00 sprint / followed by 1:00 slow jog for 30:00

 Try these workouts during the next month using 2-3 of the above workouts each week mixed with your normal pace jogging on other running days.
 You will see your timed runs drop significantly.
 I am testing these out at the Naval Academy over the summer with some SEAL wanna-be’s and myself.
 Let me know if you have any success and I will post the before and after scores if you wish.
-Final day of running is August 1, 2005.
 Pick your distance and go after your personal best.
-Good luck and feel free to email me at stew@stewsmith.com

 The Complete List of Stew Smith's eBooks: